gulsher7/solidity_basic_program/README.md

 ### Day 3 - Operators
 - Learned about operators
-- Check how to for loop work in solidity
+- Check how for loop works in solidity
-- Check if else if working in solidity
+- Check how if else works in solidity
+- Check break and continue statements work flow